OUR COVID-19 RESPONSE: Free Consultations for local businesses

 A majority (some 60 percent) of users need to interact with content between two and four times before taking action, according to a Sprout Social survey.
 A steady production of quality content will keep users tuned in, translating user engagement with content into tangible results.

 We can’t emphasize enough the importance of testing your ads.
 Facebook now builds A/B testing into their ads for marketers.
-Doesn’t matter how granularly you detail out your target audience.
+Doesn’t matter how granularly you detail your target audience.
 You’ll never really know what works without trying a variety of permutations and combinations.
 You’d be surprised what you think would work and what really ends up working.

 Subscribe to our Blog